close

 Traditional Swiss wedding games

-There are a number of Swiss wedding traditions, such as "kidnapping" the bride so that the groom has to find her, or making the groom chop wood while the bride knits a scarf.
+There are several Swiss wedding traditions, such as "kidnapping" the bride so that the groom has to find her, or making the groom chop wood while the bride knits a scarf.
 According to some in the wedding industry, these traditions are becoming less well-observed since many people in Switzerland are choosing to get married at a later age, but there is one tradition that is still alive and kicking: Spalierstehen, or faire la Haie.

 Spalierstehen or faire la Haie essentially involves the couple walking through a line of colleagues, teammates or members of other groups to which they belong, with their friends wearing matching uniforms.
 This can be quite a sight to behold with all of the groom’s football teammates jeering outside in their full kit, or the bride’s work colleagues standing in uniform, saluting the happy couple!